 Similarly, the number of warehouse lines, note-on-note investments, collateralized loan obligations and other debt structures is also increasing as funds scramble to deliver promised returns in today’s low-interest-rate environment.
 While the aforementioned structured debt transactions and the like can help lenders generate needed returns for their investors, those strategies require high volumes to meet placement goals.

 Recognizing that a commercial real estate correction is not only a possibility but increasingly likely in the middle term, market participants should be preparing for all possible scenarios.
 Asset managers should understand where their assets stand in relation to expectations.
 Maintain good relationships with investment partners and understand what demands they may make in the event of a crisis.
 Originators should stick to their underwriting standards and avoid complacency becoming overextended, as so many did before the GFC.

 There are still legs to this cycle and plenty of worthwhile opportunities remaining in the market.
 But commercial real estate veterans know that their industry tends to overheat and then correct itself about every 10 years.
 That is why many were on the lookout for a correction during the last few years prior to the pandemic, a decade after the GFC.
 That correction event may well be ahead of us still, however, because COVID-19 wasn’t it.

-Beau Jones is managing director of Client Services for the Americas at Trimont Real Estate Advisors
+Beau Jones is Senior Managing Director of Client Services at Trimont.

 Trimont Real Estate Advisors (trimontrea.com) specializes in the asset management of complex performing and non-performing credit on behalf of commercial real estate lenders and investors around the world.
 Trimont also provides loan servicing, facility and security agency, cash management, fund and asset level accounting, underwriting, due diligence and leading technologies such as TriviewSM, that empower clients to better evaluate and manage risk and return.